berglind1707/FinalProject_SocialGraphs/content/homepage/houseComparison.md

 ![total_network](images/comm_sent/char_dist_Ravenclaw.png)
 ![total_network](images/comm_sent/comm_dist_Ravenclaw.png)
-**_Results_**: The character sentiment distribution on average is nearly equally distributed leaning towads the positive end with most characters from 0.05-1.05.
+**_Results_**: The character sentiment distribution on average is nearly equally distributed leaning towads the positive end with most characters from 0.05-.15.
 The communities detectected obtain a positive average sentiment value.
 This doesn't reflect the wordcloud drawn for the house where Fraud and other negative words where the biggest ones.
-This proves our theory that theese negative words were descriptive of Ravenclaws main character Gildeory Lockhart but not the house itself.
+This proves our theory that theese negative words were descriptive of one of Ravenclaws main character Gildeory Lockhart but not the house itself.

 _The tables show the top words based on their TF-IDF values, for the happiest and saddest communities based on the VADER sentiment analysis._